DanToml/conferences/talks/2018/kubecon/script.md

 ---

+### Kubernetes
+## Extensibility

+^
+Kubernetes strikes a nice balance of giving you a lot of valuable functionality with reasonable defaults somewhat out of the box, while allowing you to replace most of the components without having to reinvent your entire architecture, which is really nice when you are spinning up a new piece of infrastructure.

+---

 ## Nomad is __part__ of our product

 ^
 We ultimately made an important distinction - Nomad is part of our product.
-It is an important part of running builds in 2.0, and it ships to both our on-premise product and in our SaaS offering.
-It's where the majority of our builds execute, and gives us much of the flexibility we need to do that and build out new functionality.
+It is where we run builds, and it ships as part of our on premise product, as well as in our SaaS offering.

 ---